Chang Baohua: Career

 In 1942, Chang performed in Beautiful Song City (锦绣歌城) and Huatian Bacuo (花田八错).
 In 1951, when he was twenty-one, Chang acknowledged Ma Sanli as his artistic master.
 Chang joined the Tianjin Folk Artist Mission and received a "Third-class Labor Model" award from the Tianjin Literature and Art Union.

 In 1951, during the Korean War, Chang entertained Chinese soldiers.
 His brother had been killed in the war.
-In 1953, Chang enlisted in the working group of the Chinese People's Liberation Army department of the navy.
+In 1953, Chang enlisted in the working group of China's People's Liberation Army Navy.
 He received the second military award twice and the third military award once.

 In the Cultural Revolution, Chang was attacked and this experience became a source of his artistic material.
 In 1976, Chang and his nephew, Chang Guitian, collaborated to produce the xiangsheng Hats Factory.

 Chang later became a judge and a teacher of xiangsheng at institutions such as Peking University and at the North Folk Art Forms School.
 He visited Hong Kong, America, and Singapore.

 In August 2006, Chang received a Peony award for his contribution to the performing arts in China.

+Death

 Chang died in Beijing on 7 September 2018.